 Long term travel and allowing kids to spend enough time slowly soaking in other cultures to have their eyes opened gently teaches lessons that really can’t be learned any other way.

 Three dollar t-shirts at Walmart translate directly to slavery on the other end of the production chain.
 There’s no getting around that.
 All the preaching in the world or “slavery calculators” on line can’t put faces to products the way slow travel can.
 Kids who’ve picked the coffee and the olives, seen the barefoot kids hawking their wares, and who’ve eaten rice and beans on the street with dirty faced kids just like them grow up into teens with a heart for social justice and adults who change the world through their buying habits.
 Those lessons, in general, aren’t being learned within the educational establishment.
 They simply can’t be, no matter how well intentioned our teachers are.

 I’m not saying that you’re selling your kids short if they attend a public school in middle America; there are a lot of good things happening in schools.
 But I am asking you to consider the possibility that I’m not selling my kids short by keeping them out of schools and educating them differently.
-There are a few things we’re learning today, on this train ride that’s turning rainy and beginning to smell just a bit like sweat and stale noodles that they wouldn’t be learning in our local school district.
 Some people travel for the express purpose of education, and it’s a valid, and very viable choice.